 Our thanks to Jimmy for making time to share his story with us.
 We hope to see him out in the field real soon!

 Want to start a hiring conversation with an industrial inspector like Jimmy?
-Click here to learn more about our self-service hiring platform for the skilled industrial trades and request a demo of the Surehand Employer user experience.
+Click here to learn more about our unlimited hiring platform for the skilled industrial trades and create your Surehand Employer account.